Ann E. Berthoff: Biography

 Ann Rhys Evans was born in New York.
 From 1941 to 1943 she attended Birmingham-Southern College, where she wrote for the student newspaper The Quad.
-She completed her undergraduate studies at Cornell College in 1945, and obtained her masters degree from Radcliffe College in 1948.
+She completed her undergraduate studies at Cornell College in 1945, and obtained her master's degree from Radcliffe College in 1948.
 She began working as an English instructor at Bradford Junior College the same year.
 In 1949, she married Warner Berthoff, a scholar of American Renaissance literature.

 From 1951 to 1962, Berthoff taught at Bryn Mawr College.
 In 1965, she taught at both Swarthmore College and Haverford College.
 She began as a lecturer at the University of Massachusetts Boston in 1969, where she was promoted to associate professor in 1970 and full professor in 1978.
 Berthoff led a National Endowment for the Humanities Summer Seminar entitled "Philosophy and the Composing Process."
 She retired from the University of Massachusetts Boston in 1987.
 A festschrift edited collection was published in her honor the next year.
 Berthoff was the 1997 CCCC Exemplar Awardee.
 She also won the Robert B. Heilman Prize from The Sewanee Review in 2007.
-Berthoff died in her home on November 26, 2022 at the age of 98.
+Berthoff died in her home on November 26, 2022, at the age of 98.